slothAD/KindredCommands/README.md

   - Example: *.boost state Bob*
 - `.boost players`
   - provides a list of all boosted players
-- `.spectate (Player)`
-  - will set the player into spectate mode, where they are invisible and cannot interact with anything.
-Use again to remove it and teleport them to their prior position.
-  - Example: *.spectate Bob*
 - `.rename (Old Name) (New Name)`
   - Renames a player.
 Original name will still show on map to clanmates.
   - Example: *.rename Bob Joe*
 - `.revive (Player)`
   - will pick you up from being downed.
 If fully dead, sends player to coffin.
   - Example: *.revive Joe*
+- `.revivetarget (Player)`
+  - will revive the player you are hovering over.
+- `.pace`
+  - will match your movement speed to that of the closest NPC, allowing you to walk alongside them naturally.
+Use again to toggle back to normal speed.
 - `.gear [repair/break] (Player)`
   - will repair or break gear on a player (or self if no player specified)
   - Example: *.gear repair Joe* or *.gear break Joe*